-Defaulted loans and debt securities fell CHF 60m over the period, mainly due to reduced exposure to defaulted corporate loans.
+Defaulted loans and debt securities rose CHF 35m over the period, mainly due to defaults by personal banking clients and corporates.
 88% of defaulted loans relate to counterparties that went into default in or after 2014.

 4.2.2 Risk mitigation